- Following lunch, meet with your ELP Instructor to receive project gear, such as for the Acorn or Cordage Project from the Magazin

 - At Colony Ross you can only collect plants from the ELP garden

 - Clean up your work area and tools.
-Put tools away clean and dry
+Put tools back into Magazin closet, clean and dry

 Night watch – Check schedule.
 Wake up Hunters in the eight-sided Blockhouse, or as specified by the Commandant.